 - Serve all the toppings in small bowls on the table.
 Allowing them to choose between a variety of toppings gives them the feeling that they are more in charge of what they eat.
 Offer a variety of toppings in a rainbow of toppings and suggest that your child choose at least 3 things of a different color, etc.

-- Have kid-appropriate chop sticks on hand.
-Not only will it make eating ramen seem more authentic, but
+- Have Kid-Friendly Chopsticks on hand.
+Not only will it make eating ramen seem more authentic, but its way more fun!

 - Eating Ramen is FUN for kids!
 Did you know that when you eat ramen you are SUPPOSED to slurp your noodles?
 Make it loud, make it messy, make it ok!
 It is also ok to hold your bowl and sip the broth from it like you would hot chocolate.

-This crock pot ramen is so simple yet amazingly flavorful!
+This slow cooker ramen is so simple yet amazingly flavorful!
 This family friendly meal is perfect for busy nights and will quickly become a favorite!

 2-3 pounds pork shoulder or butt